Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Abstract

 \section{Abstract}

 We show that the nearby cycles functor for the $p$-adic Hecke stack at parahoric level is perverse t-exact, by developing a theory of Wakimoto filtrations at Iwahori level, and that it lifts to the $\bbE_1$-center.
-We apply these tools to construct the Arkhipov--Bezrukavnikov functor for $p$-adic affine flag varieties at Iwahori level, and prove that it is an equivalence for type $A$ groups.
+We apply these tools to construct the Arkhipov--Bezrukavnikov functor for $p$-adic affine flag varieties at Iwahori level, and prove that it is an equivalence for all classical groups and also exceptional groups of type $E_6$ and $E_7$.